pratikpatel8982/yt-dlp-mp4decrypt/README.md

 ## Usage

-To use this plugin, you can pass the `--use-post-processor` option along with the `MP4Decrypt` plugin name and the required arguments.
+To use this plugin, make sure you place the `--use-post-processor` option before any other arguments to avoid any issues.
+Here are the correct usage instructions:

 ### Decrypt using a single key: